leogaggl/betterforboothby/content/page/vision.md

 ---
-title: "Our Vision for Boothby"
+title: "Our Vision for the Electorate of Boothby"
 weight: 2
-description: "Our vision for a better Boothby.
+description: "Our vision for a better Electorate of Boothby.
 Read the Better for Boothby manifesto for a future built on integrity, community well-being, and real climate action."
-keywords: ["vision", "manifesto", "integrity", "climate action", "healthcare", "community", "boothby"]
+keywords: ["vision", "manifesto", "integrity", "climate action", "healthcare", "community", "Electorate of Boothby"]
 ---

-## A Community-Powered Vision for a Better Boothby
+## A Community-Powered Vision for a Better Electorate of Boothby

-For too long, the people of Boothby have been taken for granted.
+For too long, the people of the Electorate of Boothby have been taken for granted.
 Our voices have been lost in partisan games, and our interests have come second to those of party donors and lobbyists.
 We believe it's time for a change.
 It's time for a representative who is truly independent and accountable only to the people they serve.

-This is our vision for a stronger, fairer, and more sustainable Boothby.
+This is our vision for a stronger, fairer, and more sustainable Electorate of Boothby.
 It's a plan built not in a backroom in Canberra, but from conversations on doorsteps, in cafes, and at community halls right here in our electorate.

 ---